Fort Lauderdale Lyft Accident Lawyers

 If, for instance, you were in a car hit by a Lyft driver you might hear from that driver’s insurance adjuster.
 He or she might ask you loaded questions like: “Are you feeling better?”
 “What are your injuries?”
 “Did you take pictures of the damage to your car?”
 This adjuster may also ask you if you’re okay with him or her recording the call.

 A good rule of thumb is not to speak to an insurance adjuster—much less agree to make a recorded statement—without consulting with a Fort Lauderdale Lyft accidents lawyer beforehand.
 This helps ensure that you don’t unwittingly compromise your case.
-Moreover, if you decide to hire a lawyer, he or she can deal with the insurance adjuster for you, giving you one less thing to worry about.
+Moreover, if you decide to hire one of our Fort Lauderdale Lyft accident lawyers, he or she can deal with the insurance adjuster for you, giving you one less thing to worry about.